 Glenn is a partner in our Singapore office and specialises in international engineering and construction.
 He is dual qualified in both England and Wales, and Singapore.

-Glenn has over twenty years of expertise handling matters relating to onshore and offshore projects involving civil/marine engineering, foreshore fortification, built-environment public works and private developments, as well as in construction relating to infrastructure and oil and gas projects.
+Glenn has 25 years of expertise handling matters relating to onshore and offshore projects involving civil/marine engineering, foreshore fortification, built-environment public works and private developments, as well as in construction relating to infrastructure and oil and gas projects.

 In projects, Glenn has acted (by instructing and collaborating with local counsel where applicable) on PPP projects in Singapore including the Tuaspring (Tuas II) SWRO Desalination Plant, the Kranji Wastewater Reclamation and NEWater Plants, and the Singapore Sports Hub.
 He was appointed to advise the first phase dredging, foreshore fortification and EPC port terminal development project which (when completed) is proposed to be the world’s largest facility at 65 million TEUs capacity per annum.

 In disputes, Glenn appears as Counsel and acts as (instructing) Solicitor as needs require.
 He also sits as Arbitrator and Emergency Arbitrator in both international and domestic proceedings.
 Acting as Leading Counsel, Glenn has successfully advocated multiple claims on behalf of a private sector developer against a state-owned entity of a South Asian country.
 The cross-border ICC arbitration proceedings concerned the complex case of the wrongful termination of both a joint venture and its accompanying concession agreement to execute a PPP/BOT land development project.
 Recently he was also appointed to advise the resolution of over 400 claims and disputes which arose in the course of the winding down of a crude oil and petrochemical trading division of the national oil and gas authority of a South-East Asian country.

 A Fellow of both the Singapore Institute of Arbitrators (FSIArb) and the Malaysian Institute of Arbitrators (FMIArb), Glenn sits on the panel of Arbitrators and the panel of Emergency Arbitrators of the Singapore International Arbitration Centre (SIAC) and the Asian International Arbitration Center (AIAC); as well as on the panels of Arbitrators of the Singapore Chamber of Maritime Arbitration (SCMA), and the Dubai International Arbitration Centre (DIAC).